DarkVanityOfLight/Spolylyr/README.md

+# The End
+This project was really messy to setup and not optimized in the slightest so I rewrote it entirely in rust check it out at [Rustylyr](https://github.com/DarkVanityOfLight/RustyLyr)

 # Spolylyr
 Spolylyr is a polybar module that displays the current lyrics for a song playing on spotify.
 For this to work you have to install the SpotifyLyricServer via Spicetify.